amillionbouncyballs/PlayStationDiscImageTools/README.md

 ### 01_createSingleBinCue.py

+#### Purpose
+Takes a PS1 game in the format of a single cue file plus multiple bin files and combines it into a single cue/bin pair with .cue file rewriting so that CD audio music works when running on a PS3 via CFW / webMAN MOD.

 #### What / How
 Run this in a directory with one or more PSX games either as 7z archives or as cue/bin files where each / any game has multiple bin or wav files and it will use MAME's CHDMAN to rewrite it into a single bin/cue pair.